VaLeXaR/wp-multilang/README.md

 wpm_translate_value ($value, $language = ''); // translate multidimensional array with multilingual strings
 ```

-Supports automatically redirect to the user's browser language, if he went to the site for the first time.
+Supports automatically redirect to the user's browser language, if he visits for the first time.

 Update translation occurs at PHP.
 Therefore plugin has high adaptability, compatibility and easily integrates with other plugins.
 This is what distinguishes it among similar.